nnungest/go-ape/README.md

 For you github api keys you'll create those via  localhost:8084/configure ... scroll down to github section and click the jenkins dropdown next to key option.
 You'll need a github api key for giving jenkins permission to read/write on the repo, which you can get from your github page.
 Enter this as a "secret text". once done make sure you select it from the key dropdown, click "test" and if all is good, go ahead and save the page.

+Improvements: While this does pass the basic test of building a container, testing it and passing it off to dockerhub.. it could be argued that Jenkins should also build the app via go , run tests, hold on to binary , docker build , dgoss (tests) , docker push, and then binary push to GitHub.
+After that should be basic deployment steps.
+I.e. deploy to dev, test, staging... then ideally prod at some point. with tests in between.

 ## Contributing
 Open to pull requests!